top of page

 Winterwear

-Dealing with anxiety is a distressing experience.
+Dealing with anxiety can be a distressing experience.
 Often physical symptoms like sweating and an increased heart rate can accompany the anxiety.
 General feelings of anxiety can be persistent even when there are no immediately obvious triggers.
 Talking to someone can be a great first step to addressing the impacts of anxiety and supporting your settlement and wellbeing.

 Navigation